8 Best Commodore 64 TV Commercials Ever Made

 ★★★★★

 This commercial is a bucket of fun and rather upbeat.
 Something that cannot be said about Commodore US's advertisements from the same period.
-This ad has bikini clad twins sliding down a slipery-dip, the typical Commodore great value proposition and a clear price expectation.
-Given Commodore's aggressive pricing of their products it can stated with near certainty that AU$499 would have been a price you could not walk away from.
+This ad has bikini clad twins sliding down a slippery-dip, the typical Commodore great value proposition and a clear price expectation.
+Given Commodore's aggressive pricing of their products it can be stated with near certainty that AU$499 would have been a price you could not walk away from.

 The Commodore jingle in Australian TV ads are not world famous.
 It is still a common Google search every day.
-This jingle alone must have sold a million unites.
+This jingle alone must have sold a million units.
 I explore this fun jingle on my TV ad lyrics page.

 ★★★★★

-for its day.
+Between the footage of middle aged men and twenty-somethings in bikinis there are glimpses of the Commodore SX-64 in action.
+The form factor of this model is excellent for its day.
 Apart from the price the only real let down was the weight of the machine.
+This machine defines the term "luggable".

 ★★★★★

 After a fair amount of crate-digging, I have unearthed a gem of an advert from the United States for the Commodore 64.
-Normally, the US adverts are boring. this advert is fun and dynamic.
+Normally, the US adverts are boring.
+This advert is fun and dynamic.
 Soon you will be singing along to the jingle, "My friends are knocking down my door to get into my Commodore 64!"
 Who cares what the price is?
 The Commodore 64 is fun and your friends will love you.

 ★★★★☆

 This advertisement hits its target audience square in the eye; Parents.
-Launching with business and employement, then a teenage is busy programming in his bedroom, then a demonstration in the classroom, then back to business.
+Launching with business and employment, then a teenage is busy programming in his bedroom, then a demonstration in the classroom, then back to business.
 Stunning writing from the ad-men.

 ★★★☆☆